atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 father replied, Whatever rnif
 fortunes we labour under, however
 • -■ #*
-disagreeable ouf existence may be, we are not to wish with anxiety for put removal from a world of trouble — By endeavouring to regulate our pashons, and to Submit patiently .to the dispensations of Providence, we have a st claim to the; divine Savour; and we may be assured that patience and re ^ sst Signation will bring us.
+disagreeable ouf existence may be, we are not to wish with anxiety for put removal from a world of trouble --By endeavouring to regulate our pashons, and to Submit patiently .to the dispensations of Providence, we have a st claim to the; divine Savour; and we may be assured that patience and re ^ sst Signation will bring us.
 Sooner or later, the relief we sigh for: they, will make us equally ready to live,, st nd toidie, contented." y
 •%.
 A A ^ y